aedobbyn/postal/README.md

 ### Usage

-There are 99999^2 or 9.999810^{9} possible origin-destination zip combinations.
-USPS narrows down that search space a bit by trimming it it to the first 3 digits of the zip.
+There are 99999^2 or 9,999,800,001 possible origin-destination zip combinations.
+USPS narrows down that search space a bit by trimming zips to their first 3 digits.

 Supply a 3-digit origin and, optionally, destination zip prefix to find their corresponding zone.
 If no destination is supplied, all desination